pchain-org/pweb3/docs/web3-pi-iban.rst

 .. code-block:: javascript

-    web3.eth.Iban.toAddress(ibanAddress)
+    web3.pi.Iban.toAddress(ibanAddress)

-Singleton: Converts a direct IBAN address into an Ethereum address.
+Singleton: Converts a direct IBAN address into an Pchain address.

 .. note:: This method also exists on the IBAN instance.